Mxm40b/linux-for-beginners/README.md

 How to configure nixos

+what are daemons? services?

+what are drivers? kernel modules?

+sound on linux

+video on linux
+screen capture on linux

+servers, connections, etc on linux and in general

 How to write systemd services, in both nixos and other distros.

 How to fix bugs in general.